Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 Expand Certificates -> Personal -> Certificates.
 Figure 27 shows there are now five SSL certificates.

-If we had not changed the Friendly Name of the domain’s server certificate, there would have been six certificates.
-If the self-signed certificate were used, any HTTPS connection made to the Connection Server would be untrusted.
+There would have been six certificates if we had not changed the Friendly Name of the domain’s server certificate.
+If we use the self-signed certificate, any HTTPS connection made to the Connection Server would be untrusted.

 If you are using IGEL, leave the MMC console open.
 Otherwise, exit the MMC console.